 AM: Suarez Point (Española)

-Huge ocean waves crash onto the southern basaltic cliffs of Suarez Point, forming a spectacular blowhole, where the water sprays meters high into the air (depending on the season, the tide and how strongly the sea breeze pushes the waves).
+Huge ocean waves crash onto the southern basaltic cliffs of Suarez Point, forming a spectacular blowhole, where the water sprays meters high into the air (depending on the season, the tide, and how strongly the sea breeze pushes the waves).
 Take your time to enjoy a meditative break in silence on this emblematic viewpoint, and convert this unforgettable moment into a once-in-a-lifetime experience.

 Española marine iguanas become bright red with a turquoise-colored crest and legs at the start of the breeding season (starting from Christmas).
 Hood lava lizards are the largest of the 7 endemic species in the islands, as well as the mockingbirds, which have turned to carnivorous behavior!
 The successful rebred endemic Galapagos giant tortoise population resides on a site that is closed to tourism.

 For most of their lives, waved albatrosses soar far out at sea and only come onto dry land to breed and nurture their huge chicks (March-December).
 This spectacular seabird is the only tropic albatross, and it is considered a critically endangered species.
 It only breeds on Española (besides some strayed individuals on Isla de La Plata, Machalilla National Park, close to the Ecuadorian coast).
-If you’re there at the right time (especially in October, though also noticeable in other months) you will be able to admire their synchronous courtship dances, which include bowing, whistling and even a stylized form of ‘sword fighting’ with their bills!
+If you’re there at the right time (especially in October, though also noticeable in other months) you will be able to admire their synchronous courtship dances, which include bowing, whistling, and even a stylized form of ‘sword fighting’ with their bills!
 Suarez Point also forms the massive breeding site for Nazca and blue-footed boobies, swallow-tailed gulls and red-billed tropicbirds.
-Especially during the food-abundant garúa-season (2nd half of the year), you can admire amusing courtship dances, mating, breeding, emerging from the eggs, nurturing or first flight-attempts.
+Especially during the food-abundant garúa-season (2nd half of the year), you can admire amusing courtship dances, mating, breeding, emerging from the eggs, nurturing, or first flight-attempts.
 Blue-footed boobies don’t breed in the middle of the trail.
 You will walk just a few meters away from seabirds and marine iguanas of the islands, making you feel like you’re within a busting nature documentary!

 PM: Gardner Bay (Española)

 The striking white beach at Gardner Bay is an important breeding site for Pacific green turtles.
 But without doubt, its main attraction is the Galapagos sea lion colony.
-Females stay year-round in this nursery, suckling their pups up to an age of 3 years old, although they already start to learn how
+Females stay year-round in this nursery, suckling their pups up to the age of 3 years old, although they already start to learn how

 to fish after 5 months.
 During the breeding- and mating season the colony becomes even more populous.
 The strongest bachelors and elder males return from their secluded bases and start again to conquer and defend a part of the 1300 m / 4250 ft. long beach.
 Pregnant females choose the best territory to give birth and will mate again with their landlord within a month.